RUB-bschkuhl/webllm-fast-translate/README.md

 - ⚡ **Fast**: Optimized models for quick translation (1-3GB cache after first download)
 - 🎯 **Offline Ready**: Works without internet after initial model download

+## Persian Translation Status ⚠️

+**Current Limitation**: Full Persian translation capability requires specialized models with robust Persian language support.
+The currently available WebLLM models (Llama 3.2, Phi 3.5) have limited Persian capabilities, which may result in inconsistent translation quality for Persian text.

+**Future Development**: We are actively working on integrating Persian-optimized models into the WebLLM ecosystem to provide high-quality Persian translations.
+This will significantly improve the accuracy and fluency of Persian ↔ English and Persian ↔ German translations.

 ## How It Works

 1. **First Use**: Download and cache an AI model (Llama 3.2 1B or Phi 3.5 Mini)